 What do users think recently?

-Recent user voice shows a mixed sentiment.
-Users appreciate content quality and value and ease of navigation, but report app stability and crashes and casting and connectivity issues.
+The recent review mood reads mixed.
+Users appreciate content quality and value and ease of navigation, but report app stability and crashes.

 The rivals identified